 As with any surgical procedure there are risks involved with total knee joint replacement.
-As well as general risks of infection and risks associated with anaesthetic; risks specific to this surgery include:
+As well as general risks of infection and risks associated with anaesthesia; risks specific to this surgery include:

 - The legs may not be the same length after the operation

-- Nerves may be injured from swelling or pressure resulting in permanent pain, numbness or loss of function
+- Nerves can be injured from swelling or pressure resulting in permanent pain, numbness, or loss of function

 - The knee prosthesis may become loose and require further surgery.